 Tell those customer service peeps at your local grocery store that you want them to start carrying all natural lipsticks and eyeshadows, etc if they aren’t already.
 Also, tell your local beauty salons and boutiques!

 Become a green beauty advocate.
-Going clean in 2018 and beyond is a club that is open to everyone, so stop using toxic junk.
+Going clean in 2018 and beyond is a club that is open to everyone.
 Real beauty is clean beauty, make the switch, feel the difference and gain even more confidence by knowing that the cosmetics you are putting on your skin are actually helping it instead of harming it.